Matthew Ridge: Rugby league career

 Ridge's 'defection' from rugby union to rugby league was the subject of a TV documentary, In a Different League.
 It was hosted and narrated by his friend and former teammate John Kirwan who himself switched to league with the Auckland Warriors in 1995.
 The documentary, broadcast in 1991, showed Ridge's early days with Manly and his introduction to test football with the New Zealand team, as well as the reaction when All Blacks first choice fullback John Gallagher also switched to league a week after Ridge when he signed for famous English club Leeds.

 After an injury-interrupted 1992 season when Ridge regained his place as the Kiwis' fullback for the two tests against the touring Great Britain team, the 1993 season started solidly.
 However a serious knee injury against Balmain in Round 10 of the season would rule him out until 1994.
 This would also see him miss selection in the mid-season tests against Australia as well as the Kiwis end of season tour of Great Britain and France.

 Ridge returned to form in 1994, playing 23 games for Manly and scoring 234 points (5 tries, 106/132 goals) for the season.
 He also regained the Kiwi #1 jumper when he was selected for the two tests against Papua New Guinea in October.

-Ridge played and kicked goals in each of the 1995 Trans-Tasman Test series' three games against Australia, though the Kiwis lost the series 0–3 (he kicked 7/8 during the series, only missing his first kick in the 3rd test).

 Ridge finished the 1995 ARL season as the league's top point-scorer with a club record 257 points (11 tries, 106 goals and 1 field goal), breaking Graham Eadie's record of 242 points.
 At the end of the season he played for the Sea Eagles at fullback in their 4–17 Grand final loss against the Sydney Bulldogs.
 Ridge captained the New Zealand team at the 1995 Rugby League World Cup in England and Wales.
-The Kiwis finished in third place, losing a hard-fought semi-final 20–30 to Australia after extra-time in Huddersfield.

 In 1996, Ridge a prominent supporter of Super League in the dispute which split the sport, sat out nine weeks of the season when the new competition was put on hold.
 However, Manly won the ARL Grand Final, defeating the Dragons, with Ridge playing a major part.
 In 1997, Ridge moved to the Auckland Warriors who had switched to the Super League during the Super League war.